 What Happens to My Will after Divorce?

-If your Will named your ex-spouse as Executor, this will also be revoked after a Decree Absolute has been issued.
-If your Will named more than one Executor, then the other Executor(s) named will still be able to act.
-If your Will only named your ex as Executor, then an alternative will be appointed by the Court.
+If your Will named your ex-spouse as an Executor, but it also named other Executors, they will still be able to act.
+If your Will only named your ex as Executor, then an alternative Executor will be appointed by the Court.
 This will usually be a friend or family member.

-What Happens to My Will after Separation?
+What happens to my Will after separation?

 If you don’t want your spouse to benefit from your Estate, but you are not legally divorced, then it’s important to write a new Will stipulating your new wishes.

-What Happens to My Will if I Remarry?
+What happens to my Will if I remarry?

-How Can I Prepare?
+How can I prepare?

 If you are in the process of getting a divorce, or if you are divorced and you’re planning to remarry, then it’s important to understand the impact that this will have on your existing Will.
 It may need to be updated to ensure that your wishes are consistent with the law and clear about how you want your Estate to be distributed.